awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 ## Assign a security group to an instance<a name="assigning-security-group"></a>

 You can assign one or more security groups to an instance when you launch the instance\.
 You can also specify one or more security groups in a launch template\.
-The security groups will be assigned to all instances that are launched using the launch template\.
+The security groups are assigned to all instances that are launched using the launch template\.
 + To assign a security group to an instance when you launch the instance, see [Step 6: Configure Security Group](launching-instance.md#step-6-configure-security-group)\.
 + To specify a security group in a launch template, see Step 6 of [Create a new launch template using parameters you define](ec2-launch-templates.md#create-launch-template-define-parameters)\.

 ## Change an instance's security group<a name="changing-security-group"></a>

 After you launch an instance, you can change its security groups by adding or removing security groups\.

+**Requirements**
-You can change the security groups when the instance is in the `running` or `stopped` state\.
++ The instance must be in the `running` or `stopped` state\.
++ A security group is specific to a VPC\.
+You can assign a security group to one or more instances launched in the VPC for which you created the security group\.

 ------
 #### [ New console ]